lshift/diffa/doc/demo_participants.md

 ### Generic Diffa Layout

-The generic deployment scenario will look like the following:
+The moving parts in a generic deployment scenario will generally look like the following:

 ![generic]